Regression Analysis is one of the most widely used tools in business analysis. It is the process of analyzing the relationship between variables.

-Linear regression is basically a straight-line relationship and non-linear are the ones which have a curved relationship.
+Linear regression is basically a straight-line relationship and non-linear is the one that has a curved relationship.

 The data used in this method can be cross-sectional where data is collected from the same time period and time series in which data collected is observed only at specific points in the same time.

-1 dependent variable (nominal), 1+ independent variable(s) (interval or ratio or dichotomous)
+1 dependent variable (dichotomous), 2+ independent variable(s) (interval or ratio or dichotomous)

 - It helps in devising a functional relationship between two variables.